In order to exercise your right to vote, you must be registered. Here's what you need to know to register in Chicago.

 You can register to vote (or update your registration info) online.
-Online voter registration closes 16 days before the election.
+Online voter registration closes 16 days before an election and reopens two days after the election.

 You may register to vote by printing and mailing in this application.
-The application must be postmarked prior to the close of registration.
+Applications should be postmarked no later than 28 days before the next election.